- 10 great films about the end of the world

 - Panic on the streets of London: filming The Day the Earth Caught Fire

-Nicolas Roeg’s hypnotic cult favourite The Man Who Fell to Earth (1976) takes centre stage on 29 August.
-Starring a gaunt, pale David Bowie as an alien stranded in 1970s America, the film uses the Thin White Duke’s otherworldly charisma to full effect.
-It’s also an enigmatic, remarkably prescient exploration of the director’s adopted homeland, which touches on issues of immigration, alcoholism, corporate corruption and media saturation.
+Nicolas Roeg’s hypnotic cult favourite The Man Who Fell to Earth (1976) stars a gaunt, pale David Bowie as an alien stranded in 1970s America.
+Using the Thin White Duke’s otherworldly charisma to full effect, it’s also an enigmatic, remarkably prescient exploration of the director’s adopted homeland, which touches on issues of immigration, alcoholism, corporate corruption and media saturation.

 Since the sci-fi heyday of the 1950s – a decade which saw both the dawn of the real-world space age, and a continually escalating threat of global nuclear war – mainstream cinema has been somewhat obsessed with the subject of alien invasion, offering as it does the opportunity for audiences to reflect on real-world crises while revelling in escapist spectacle.
 Less mainstream filmmakers have also repeatedly exploited the notion of the extraterrestrial visitor for its allegorical and metaphorical potential.